-Still, any of these asteroseismic surveys can benefit from the \gaia astrometry, so that distances and luminosities can be derived, as \cite{DeRidder2016} and \cite{2017ApJ...844..102H} did with \gaia DR1 data. \gaia will also contribute to these surveys with its photometry and some surveys will also benefit from the \gaia radial velocities (depending on their operating magnitude range).
+Any of these asteroseismic surveys can benefit from \gaia astrometry, however, so that distances and luminosities can be derived, as \cite{DeRidder2016} and \cite{2017ApJ...844..102H} reported with \gaia DR1 data. \gaia will also contribute to these surveys with its photometry, and some surveys will also benefit from the \gaia radial velocities (depending on their operating magnitude range).

-Stellar variability comprises a large variety of observable features due to different physical origins.
-Figure\,\ref{fig:VariabilityTree} shows the updated Variability Tree \citep{EyerMowlavi2008}, which provides a useful overview of the various types of variability and their known causes.
-The Variability Tree has four levels: the distinction of intrinsic versus extrinsic variability, the separation into major types of objects (asteroid, stars, AGN), the physical origin of the variability, and the class name.
+Stellar variability comprises a great variety of observable features that are due to different physical origins.
+Figure\,\ref{fig:VariabilityTree} shows the updated variability tree \citep{EyerMowlavi2008}, which provides a useful overview of the various types of variability and their known causes.
+The variability tree has four levels: the distinction of intrinsic versus extrinsic variability, the separation into major types of objects (asteroid, stars, and AGN), the physical origin of the variability, and the class name.
 In this article, we follow the classical distinction of the different causes of the variability phenomena: variability induced by pulsation, rotation, eruption, eclipses, and cataclysmic events.
-A large number of variability types can already be identified in the \gaia data, as described in the subsequent sections.
+A large number of variability types can be identified in the \gaia data even now, as described in the subsequent sections.

-Herein, we provide an overview of stellar variability across the CaMD, building on the astrometric and photometric data of the second \gaia data release (DR2).
+We here provide an overview of stellar variability in the CaMD, building on the astrometric and photometric data of the second \gaia data release (DR2).
 Future \gaia DRs will enable much more detailed investigations of this kind using longer temporal baselines, greater number of observations, and added classes of variable stars (such as eclipsing binaries, which will be published in DR3).